Norfolk Scope: History and design

 The arena has undergone $11 million of renovations since 2003, including the replacement of a center-hung scoreboard with a matrix screen on each side with a center-hung scoreboard with LED video and matrix boards and two LED end-zone videoboards in 2008.
 A new glass wall has been installed, and is expected to be extended in order to expand the arena's main concourse at a cost of $3.5 million in 2014.
 This would result in additional restrooms and concession stands at the arena.

 There has been discussion about expanding the Norfolk Scope, by adding 5,000 seats and 24 luxury suites, in the near future, in order to remain competitive with neighboring venues in the southeastern and mid-Atlantic states.
 In 2018, the city decided to move on from the renovation concept, which would total $200 million.
 In his 2019 State of the City address, Norfolk mayor Kenny Alexander announced plans to study the possibility of building a new arena, in a not yet named location.
+In March 2024, the city once again considered renovating Scope and potentially adding more seats.

-National Wrestling Alliance, Jim Crockett Promotions, World Championship Wrestling, World Wrestling Entertainment had wrestling shows in Scope many times from the 1970s on, many times as a pay-per-view event.
-The biggest was Starrcade 88 in December 1988.
+National Wrestling Alliance, Jim Crockett Promotions, World Championship Wrestling and World Wrestling Entertainment had wrestling shows in Scope many times from the 1970s on, many times as a pay-per-view event.
+The biggest was Starrcade '88 in December 1988.
 The venue also hosted WCW's Starrcade 1991 PPV & World War 3 PPV in November 1995 and 1996, featuring the 3 ringed battle royal.
-On April 27, 1998, during the Monday Night Wars, professional wrestling stable D-Generation X drove a jeep up to the doors of the venue during an episode of WCW Monday Nitro.
+On April 27, 1998, during the Monday Night War, professional wrestling stable D-Generation X drove a jeep up to the doors of the venue during an episode of WCW Monday Nitro.

 The arena has hosted the Mid-Eastern Athletic Conference (MEAC) men's and women's basketball conference championship tournaments since 2013.